Where Does The Fullmetal Alchemist Anime End in The Manga?

 If you are looking to see the events skipped, you can find a list of them here in full from the wiki.
 As for chapters to consider reading to cover the events not seen in either the original FMA or Brotherhood, I would recommend Chapters: 3, 4, (the cut/abbreviated Youswell Incident) 27 (Omitted adventure where Ed goes to South City to turn in his assessment report) 37, 38, 39, (a cut fight between Ling and Lan Fan V. Envy and Gluttony).

-Really I recommend reading the manga for all the omakes and extra bits.
+Really, I recommend reading the manga for all the omakes and extra bits.
 They are comedy, but they are interesting, if not just cute.
 You do see a few of them in the original FMA anime, however.

 Leave a Comment